Egorshtyrev/INRTU_CG_Egor_Shtyrev/README.md

 When developing tasks, the following open sources were taken into account:
 1) [MIT](https://ocw.mit.edu/courses/6-837-computer-graphics-fall-2012/)
 2) Watt, Alan.
 3D Computer Graphics.
 Addison-Wesley, 1999.
 ISBN: 9780201398557.

+List for stars: Lists are ideal for storing multiple objects of the same type and allow for easy iteration and modification.

+Dictionary for star_info: Dictionaries provide a clear and flexible way to store and access multiple properties of a star.

+Integer for star_numbers: The number of stars must be a whole number.

+Float for SPEED: Floating-point numbers allow for smooth and precise movement of stars.